webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Firewall/IDS Rules

 Another is 'Deep Packet Inspection' and other intelligent filterings.
 Some network administrators will run software that tries to process every packet.
-Many times this software doesn't understand WebRTC, so it blocks because it doesn't know what to do, e.g. treating WebRTC packets as suspicious UDP packets on a arbitrary port that is not whitelisted.
+Many times this software doesn't understand WebRTC, so it blocks because it doesn't know what to do, e.g. treating WebRTC packets as suspicious UDP packets on an arbitrary port that is not whitelisted.

 ## NAT Mapping
 NAT (Network Address Translation) Mapping is the magic that makes the connectivity of WebRTC possible.
 This is how WebRTC allows two peers in completely different subnets to communicate, addresing the "not in the same network" problem above, while it creates new challenges.
-Let's explain how NAT Mapping in the first place.
+Let's explain NAT Mapping in the first place.

 It doesn't use a relay, proxy, or server.
 Again we have `Agent 1` and `Agent 2` and they are in different networks.
 However, traffic is flowing completely through.
-Visualized that looks like.
+Visualized that looks like:

 {{<mermaid>}}
 graph TB